Venta-HQ/backend/libs/proto/README.md

 ### Domain Organization

 Each domain contains:

 - **Service definitions**: gRPC service interfaces
 - **Message types**: Request/response message structures
 - **Enums**: Domain-specific enumerations
 - **Comments**: Documentation for each service and message

+### Domain Boundaries

+**Marketplace Domain:**

+- **User Management**: User authentication, profiles, subscriptions, and user-vendor relationships
+- **Vendor Management**: Vendor CRUD operations and vendor location management within the marketplace context

+**Location Services Domain:**

+- **Geolocation**: Pure location services like address geocoding, distance calculations, and coordinate validation
+- **No vendor-specific logic**: Location services are domain-agnostic and can be used by any service

 ### Import Structure